ponceto/aym-js/README.md

 ### PICO·CSS

-This project is bundled with pico·css, a tiny and elegant css library.
+This project is distributed with [pico·css](https://picocss.com/), a tiny and elegant css library.

 ```
 MIT License